Manifest Modular Invariance in the Near-Critical Ising Model: Mass deformation of the critical Ising model

-The calculation \eqref{C4} illustrates the comment above about manifest convergence: after integration, the sum of each of the three terms on the second line in \eqref{C4} individually diverge, only the total is finite.
-By contrast, the representation advocated in this paper is more explicit than an integral representation, but still manifestly convergent.
+The calculation \eqref{C4} illustrates the comment above about convergence: after integration, the sum of each of the three terms on the second line in \eqref{C4} individually diverge, only the total is finite, so convergence is not apparent.
+By contrast, the representation advocated in later sections of this paper is more explicit than an integral representation, but still convergent by inspection.